 Office: 159 Sudikoff

 If you'd like to meet with me outside of office hours, please contact me and we'll set up a time.
-Additionally, if my office door is open and I'm not obviously engaged in something, feel free to knock and drop in.
+Additionally, if my office door is open, feel free to drop in.

 We do not assume that you have prior programming experience.
 Indeed, historically, most students in CS 1 (and its predecessor, CS 5) came in with no prior programming experience.